alexandertornede/extreme_algorithm_selection/README.md

-# Code for the ECAI 2020 submission: Extreme Algorithm Selection with Dyadic Feature Representation
+# Code for the IJCAI 2020 submission: Extreme Algorithm Selection with Dyadic Feature Representation

-This repository holds the code for the ECAI 2020 submission #1679 with the title "Extreme Algorithm Selection with Dyadic Feature Representation" by Alexander Tornede, Marcel Wever and Eyke Hüllermeier.
+This repository holds the code for our IJCAI submission with the title "Extreme Algorithm Selection with Dyadic Feature Representation" by Alexander Tornede, Marcel Wever and Eyke Hüllermeier.

 ## Abstract